robb-j/chowchow-auth/README.md

 [jwt](https://jwt.io/) with that email hashed in it.
 Emails are only ever processed during authentication, then the hash is used after that.

+### Authentication Modes

+Each strategy works differently but they accept a `?mode=` query parameter when starting.
+This mode configures when happens when the authentication finishes.
+There are currently three authentication modes:

+- `cookie` – This method redirects the client back to `loginRedir` and sets the authentication as a cookie, useful for server rendered apps.
+- `redir` – This method redirects the client back to `loginRedir`
+- `token` – This method returns the user to a JSON page with the token in it, for development.

 ### Configuration

 There are a few config variables to customise how the module works.